-FLOWERS AND ORNAMENTALS Open to 4H & Grange
+FLOWERS AND ORNAMENTALS

 Cut Flowers

 The flowers are to have been grown by the exhibitor.
 Containers will NOT be furnished for the cut flowers.
 Clear glass bottles are best.
 The class and kind of flower must appear on the Flower Show Exhibit Tag attached to the exhibit.